Facts About Buddhism

 Surprising Facts About Buddhism

-- Buddhism is not a religion, although the West often mentions it as a religion.
-It’s a way of life, and shouldn’t be confused as a religion as there is no god or supreme being to worship.
-The goal is to reach the state of Nirvana.
+- Buddhism is not a religion, despite the fact that many people in Western culture refer to it as a religion.
+It shouldn't be confused with a religion because there is no god or supreme being to worship; rather, it should be seen as a way of life.
+The goal is to arrive at Nirvana and remain there forever.

 General Facts About Buddhism

-- Theravada is the second most practiced branch, and it’s most common in Southeast Asia
+- Theravada is the second most prominent form of Buddhist practise, and it is mainly prevalent in Southeast Asian countries.

-- However, in Thailand and Cambodia, more than 90% of their total population are Buddhists
+- But in Thailand and Cambodia, Buddhists make up more than 90 percent of the total population in those countries.

-- Dalai Lama is the spiritual leader for Tibetan Buddhism, which is part of the Vajrayana branch
+- The Dalai Lama is the most revered spiritual figure in Tibetan Buddhism, which belongs to the Vajrayana school of the religion.

 - The Wheel of Dhamma – Representing the eightfold path